The Gardener (1912 film): Production and censorship

-The Gardener was filmed during July and August 1912 at the studio of the Swedish Cinematic Theatre in Lidingö with outdoor scenes taking place as Nackanäs inn and surroundings at Järla and Sickla lakes, as well as aboard the cruiseship Nackanäs I. Cinematography was headed by Julius Jaenzon.
+The Gardener was filmed during July and August 1912 at the studio of the Swedish Cinematic Theatre in Lidingö with outdoor scenes taking place as Nackanäs inn and surroundings at Järla and Sickla lakes, as well as aboard the cruise ship Nackanäs I. Cinematography was headed by Julius Jaenzon.
 Although A Ruined Life is considered to be his debut film, as it was the first to premiere, The Gardener was Sjöström's debut production as director.
 His past experience in film was limited to a few cinema visits which is why he, along with Charles Magnusson, visited the studios of Pathé Frères in Paris as a learning experience.

 Claiming the film was contrary to "good practices" and for embellishing death, the film was banned from public screenings by Swedish authorities on 20 August 1912.
 In an attempt to appeal the ban, a special screening with Prime Minister Karl Staaff and other ministers was arranged.
 The censors' decision was upheld.

 The Gardener premiered on 17 October 1912 at the Victoria-Teatret in Copenhagen.